Projektesanas-projekts/PrintOrderScheduling/DESIGN.md

    include  machine time in a list
 UNTIL all orders are processed
 REPEAT
+   add constraints to book amounts
-   add constraints to machine time add objective function adjust goal type and constraints
+UNTIL all orders are processed add constraints to machine time add objective function adjust goal type and constraints